WHAT IS A PROTECTION ORDER?

-Restraining Orders are designed to address domestic violence between family members, spouses, boyfriends, and girlfriends.
-The Temporary Restraining Order is meant to stop violence from escalating or to prevent an assault.
+A protection order, or a “Temporary Restraining Order”, is meant to stop violence from escalating or to prevent an assault.
 If you are living with the abuser, it gives police authority to remove the person from your home for a period of time.
 In granting the Restraining Order, the court may order that the offender have no contact with the victim or children.